A craniopharyngioma is usually a noncancerous (benign) tumor that develops at the base of the brain near the pituitary gland.

 Possible Complications

-When the tumor is not completely removed, the condition may return.
+When the tumor is not completely removed, it may return and cause additional symptoms.

 When to Contact a Medical Professional